ABBU2712/House-Parrty/README.md

 - Dynamic ChatBubble UI with text + background
 - Emotion-based dialogue categories ("hello", "dance")
 - NPC remembers player actions (via NPCMemory system)
 - Dynamic Player Response UI injected into the existing menu system

+ 💻 Why we chose NPC AI:
+We selected these requirements to ensure our NPC AI can engage in natural, context-aware conversations that adapt to player interactions.
+This enhances immersion by making characters feel responsive, dynamic, and emotionally consistent.

 ---